hjduncan/phorest-qa-automation-task/README.md

 This will run a single test file, pass in the name of the test file that you want to run

-# npx playwright test -g "add a todo item" --project firefox --headed

-This will run a test in Firefox browser for a single test in headed mode

 # Scripts

 In the case of this particular project, I have created a script to run a specific suite of e2e tests as specified by the task.
 Simply execute the following command in the terminal: